 If possible, schedule his arrival for a time when you and/or family members will be around for a few days so that he can have some company as he adjusts to his new surroundings.

 Place him in his new room and spend some time settling him in.
 Give him some food and water as soon as he arrives home.
-The only milk a kitten needs is from his mother, once he is weaned, water is fine.
+The only milk a kitten needs is from his mother, and once weaning has taken place, water is necessary.
 Most cats are intolerant to milk once they wean and it can cause an upset stomach.

 Show him where his litter tray is.